SAP/ui5-linter/README.md

 ```

 In this way, you can control which files the UI5 linter should process and which it should ignore.

+## Internals

+UI5 linter makes use of the [TypeScript compiler](https://github.com/microsoft/TypeScript/) to parse and analyze the source code (both JavaScript as well as TypesScript) of a UI5 project.
+This allows a decent level of accuracy and performance.

+For this UI5 linter provides the TypeScript compiler with the SAPUI5 [type definitions](https://sap.github.io/ui5-typescript/), the compiler can then infer the usage of UI5 classes and modules in the code.
+UI5 linter only needs to ask the compiler whether a given function or property is deprecated and the compiler will provide it with the full deprecation text.

+In some cases UI5 linter will transpile some of the source files before analyzing them.
+For example the `sap.ui.require` syntax is transpiled to `import` statements (basically ESM) so that the TypeScript compiler can understand them.

+Similarly, UI5 XML views are transpiled to a JavaScript representation that can be analyzed in the same way as regular JavaScript code.
+In both cases, source maps are used to map any findings back to the correct line and column position in the original source code.

+There are additional checks build on top of the compiler API.
+For example the use of global variables provided by the UI5 framework (e.g. `sap.m.Button`), or for the correct usage of asynchronous component initialization.

+For some checks however, the TypeScript compiler approach is sadly not sufficient.
+In those cases, an extract of the data structure that powers the UI5 SDK is used (the so called "api.json").

 ## Support, Feedback, Contributing